 Our workshops provide a unique and interactive learning experience for your group.

 All workshops are designed to cover specific curriculum topics, encouraging learning in a fun environment.

 Workshops last for approximately 30 minutes per group (of 30 children).
 Each visit includes one educational workshop per group.
 Choose from our selection of exciting topics:

-NEW Eco Workshop (Can be tailored to any Key Stage)
+Eco Workshop (Can be tailored to any Key Stage)

 From plastics, to climate change this is an important issue effecting our environment and the animals who live in our seas.